isaac-sim/OmniIsaacGymEnvs/docs/instanceable_assets.md

 ### Creating Instanceable Assets

+Assets can now be directly imported as Instanceable assets through the URDF and MJCF importers provided in Isaac Sim.
+By selecting this option, imported assets will be split into two separate USD files that follow the above hierarchy definition.
+Any mesh data will be written to an USD stage to be referenced by the main USD stage, which contains the main robot definition.

+To use the Instanceable option in the importers, first check the `Create Instanceable Asset` option.
+Then, specify a file path to indicate the location for saving the mesh data in the `Instanceable USD Path` textbox.
+This will default to `./instanceable_meshes.usd`, which will generate a file `instanceable_meshes.usd` that is saved to the current directory.

+Once the asset is imported with these options enabled, you will see the robot definition in the stage - we will refer to this stage as the master stage.
+If we expand the robot hierarchy in the Stage, we will notice that the parent prims that have mesh decendants have been marked as Instanceable and they reference a prim in our `Instanceable USD Path` USD file.
+We are also no longer able to modify attributes of descendant meshes.

+To add the instanced asset into a new stage, we will simply need to add the master USD file.

+### Converting Existing Assets

 We provide the utility function `convert_asset_instanceable`, which creates an instanceable version of a given USD asset in `/omniisaacgymenvs/utils/usd_utils/create_instanceable_assets.py`.